levifelling/levifelling.github.com/_posts/2012-02-25-me-stippled--tspd.md

 When I was a kid I played a game with a pen and plain pice of paper with the only rules being:
 1. never lift the pen from the paper
+1. don't cross any lines
-1. must end at the point you began (so line is continuous)
+1. end at the point you began (so line is continuous)

 The resulting image would be a maze that you could attempt to traverse.